Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

 \section{Introduction}

-In the 1970's Diffie, Hellman, and Merkle began to challenge the accepted wisdom that two parties cannot communicate confidentially over an open channel without first exchanging a secret key using some secure means.
-The first such protocol (at least in the open scientific community) was designed by Merkle in 1974 (although only published in 1978 \cite{Merkle78}).
-Merkle's protocol allows two parties Alice and Bob to agree on a random number $k$ that will not be known to an eavesdropping adversary Eve.
-It is described in Figure~\ref{fig:merkle}.
+In the 1970's Diffie, Hellman, and Merkle~\cite{Merkle74,DiffieHe76,Merkle78} began to challenge the accepted wisdom that two parties cannot communicate confidentially over an open channel without first exchanging a secret key using some secure means.
+The first such protocol (at least in the open scientific community) was proposed by Merkle in 1974~\cite{Merkle74} for a course project in Berkeley.
+Even though the course's instructor rejected the proposal, Merkle continued working on his ideas and discussing them with Diffie and Hellman, leading to the papers~\cite{DiffieHe76,Merkle78}.
+Merkle's original key exchange protocol was extremely simple and can be directly formalized and implemented using a random oracle\footnote{In this work, \emph{random oracles} denote any randomized oracle $O \colon \bits^* \To \bits^*$ such that $O(x)$ is independent of $O(\bits^* \sm \set{x})$ for every $x$ (see Definition~\ref{def:RandOr}).
+The two protocols of Merkle we describe here can be implemented using a length-preserving random oracle (by cutting the inputs and the output to the right length).
+Our \emph{negative} results, on the other hand, apply to any random oracle. } as follows:

+\begin{protocol}[Merkle's 1974 Protocol using Random Oracles] Let $n$ be the security parameter and $H: [n^2] \To \bits^{n}$ be a function chosen at random accessible to all parties as an oracle.
+Alice and Bob execute the protocol as follows. \begin{enumerate}